syedfaisalsaleeem/FlaskRestX_Scokets_MRC/Readme.md

 - http://localhost:5000 send a socket connection request
 - `{"room":"1"}` send message to createrooms event to create room
 -  `{"room":"1","username":"faisal"}` send message to join event to user join room which will be broadcasted
-- `{"room":"1","username":"faisal"}` send message to leave event to leave join room
+- `{"room":"1","username":"faisal"}` send message to leave event to leave room

 ### Google APIS
 - update .env file to load api key